Villanova-AI/villanova-keycloak/README.md

-# Entando Keycloak Theme
+# Villanova Keycloak Theme
-This repository contains a Keycloak instance with some custom Entando themes that change the appearance of:
+This repository contains a Keycloak instance with some custom Villanova themes that change the appearance of:

 * Keycloak SSO login screen
 * Keycloak admin console